Car problems Audi

 What car enthusiasts can do themselves: diagnosis and prevention

 As an Audi owner or enthusiast, it is sensible to take some steps yourself.
-This way you stay ahead of problems and keep costs manageable.
+This way you can stay ahead of problems and keep costs manageable.

-- Check suspension and brakes: Regular visual inspection of the suspension and brakes can reveal early signs of wear.
+• Check suspension and brakes: Regular visual inspection of the suspension and brakes can reveal early signs of wear.

 Smart buying and maintenance advice for Audi enthusiasts